shenal-siri/JobDataExtractor/README.md

 ## Caveats
 - *This tool isn't meant to be a bulk job posting scraper*.
 The idea was to create a rudimentary pipeline to store data on jobs I would be manually applying to anyways.

 - *This tool is a work-in-progress*.
-As such, it might not be properly refactored or fully bug-tested, but I will try to keep the `main` branch as clean as possible.
+As such, it might not be properly refactored or fully bug-tested, but I will try to keep the `master` branch as clean as possible.

 ## Future Work
 - Scraping data's no fun unless you use it!
 We can load our data into a `pandas` dataframe and go to town on extracting some valuable insights (For example: Which skills are most commonly requested in job postings?) **- Priority: High**

-- Some sort of rudimentary GUI to handle running the tool / marking jobs as 'rejected' / deleting jobs would be nice. **- Priority: Medium**
+- Wrapping this up into a rudimentary web app (or even custom Chrome Extension) would be an interesting foray into basic web development **- Priority: Medium**

-- This just stores data on jobs I apply to.
+- This tool only stores data on jobs I apply to.
 Can this be expanded to a suite of different tools which make the overall job application process easier?
 (Eg: Auto-filling applications on company web portals?
-Setting up notifications for companies I actively wish to apply to?) **- Priority: Medium**
+Setting up notifications for companies I actively wish to apply to?) **- Priority: Low**

 - LinkedIn is just one of many job posting aggregators, how about other common options (Indeed, Glassdoor, Monster etc)? **- Priority: Low**